One Balita Pilipinas

-Serving as the channel's flagship newscast, the main noontime edition airs on weekdays from 12:00 PM to 1:00 PM, while its primetime edition airs from 7:30 PM to 8:00 PM (PST).
+Serving as the channel's flagship newscast, the main noontime edition airs on Monday to Sundays from 12:00 PM to 1:00 PM (PST).

-The newscasts are simulcast on radio through Radyo5 92.3 True FM in Mega Manila and its provincial Radyo5 stations nationwide.
+The newscasts were simulcasted on radio through 92.3 News FM Radyo5 (now 92.3 Radyo5 True FM) in Mega Manila and its provincial Radyo5 stations nationwide, until January 20, 2023.
+However, its radio simulcast resumed on July 17, 2023, while its noontime edition was reverted into the original timeslot, replacing the 1-hour simulcast of E.A.T.
+Its radio simulcast ended on October 23, 2023, to give way to the new radio program, Heart to Heart.
 It is also simulcast on One News, the English-language sister news channel of One PH.

 The newscast also airs worldwide via Kapatid Channel and Aksyon TV International.